Prince Harry And Meghan Markle To Attend Pippa Middleton’s Wedding After First PDA

 Last month, Prince Harry allegedly flew to Toronto to spend the Easter weekend with his girlfriend, People reported.
 It explains why the prince was absent on Easter Sunday with Queen Elizabeth II, Prince William, Princess Catherine and other senior royals at St. George’s chapel at Windsor castle for the royal Easter tradition.

 While Markle is welcome to the royal family, many in the public don’t seem to treat her properly.
-Meghan and her family have experienced harassment from the press and social media trolls, which apparently was too much for the couple that the Kensington Palace had to issue an official statement on behalf of Prince Harry.
+Meghan and her family have experienced harassment from the press and social media trolls, which apparently was so much for the couple that Kensington Palace had to issue an official statement on behalf of Prince Harry.

 The statement, which was uncommon, was released a few months after Markle got into a relationship with the royal prince.
-It said that the Prince was worried about the safety of his girlfriend and was disappointed he couldn’t protect her.
+It said that the prince was worried about the safety of his girlfriend and was disappointed he couldn’t protect her.
 For him, it wasn’t right to treat Meghan that way, and their life is not a game.
 He hoped that through the statement, the media would stop making damaging coverage about him and Markle’s life.

-Pippa and James’ wedding will be royal affair given the presence of Kate and Prince William, and the royal children, George and Charlotte, having a role at the ceremony.
-The 2-year-old Princess Charlotte will walk down the aisle with Kate as a bridesmaid while the 4-year-old Prince George will serve as a page.
+Pippa and James’ wedding will be a royal affair given the presence of Kate and Prince William, and the royal children, George and Charlotte, having a role at the ceremony.
+The 2-year-old Princess Charlotte will walk down the aisle with Kate as a bridesmaid, while the 4-year-old Prince George will serve as a page.

 The ceremony will be held on a private estate owned by the family of Richard Benyon MP, away from the public eye.
 The reception will be held at Pippa’s parents’ Bucklebury home.